-In 2022, the legislature passed, and Governor Ducey signed, HB 2853 to establish a second ESA program providing universal access to the ESA program to every student in Arizona.
+In 2022, the legislature passed and Governor Ducey signed HB 2853 to establish a second ESA program providing universal access to the ESA program to every student in Arizona.
 Without limitation, parents who want to opt out of public school (and even those who already have opted out to homeschool or attend private schools) are allowed to take advantage of the ESA program to help fund the non-public education of their children.

 The law provides access to the ESA program for any resident of the state who is eligible to attend school, from kindergarten through twelfth grade.
 Access to the program is open to all children regardless of the school they currently attend or their family's income level.
-Families who participate receive approximately \$6,500 to \$7,000 per year per child for private school, home education, 'learning pods,' tutoring, or any other kinds of educational service that would best fit their students' needs.
+Families who participate receive approximately \$6,500 to \$7,000 per year, per child, for private school, home education, 'learning pods,' tutoring, or any other kinds of educational services that would best fit their students' needs.

-The program has only limited regulations.
+The program has only limited regulations and specifically precludes a government agency from using the law to "exercise control or supervision over any nonpublic school or homeschool" (A.R.S. § 15-2404).
 There is no testing requirement.
-Parents sign a contract with the state committing to use a portion of the funds allocated to their student to provide an education in at least the subjects of reading, grammar, mathematics, social studies, and science.
-They otherwise can spends funds on a litany of education expenses including:
+Parents sign a contract with the state committing to use a portion of the funds allocated to their student to provide an education in at least the subjects of reading, grammar, mathematics, social studies, and science (A.R.S. § 15-2402(B)).
+They otherwise can spend funds on a litany of education expenses including: